 7.4.1 Heat Retention Capability

-The heat retention capacity of an SS thermos is determined by filling hot water at 95 °C in it in the manner prescribed below and measuring the temperature of water at intervals of 1, 6, 12, and 24 h, respectively (see Annex B).
-While carrying out the test, maintain the atmospheric conditions at 27 ± 2 °C and 65 ± 5 percent RH.
-The samples are to be pre-conditioned at 95 ± 2 °C for a minimum period of two h before starting the test.
+The heat retention capacity of an SS thermos is determined by filling hot water at 95 °C in it in the manner prescribed below and measuring the temperature of water at intervals of 1 h, 6 h, 12 h, and 24 h, respectively (Annex C).
+While carrying out the test, maintain the atmospheric conditions at 27 °C ± 2 °C and 65 percent ± 5 percent RH.
+The samples are to be pre-conditioned at 95 °C ± 2 °C for a minimum period of 2 h before starting the test.

-Rinse the SS thermos with water at 95 ± 2 °C and drain out water.
+Rinse the SS thermos with water at 95 °C ± 2 °C and drain out water.
 Quickly fill with boiling water.
 Allow the temperature to drop slowly to 95 °C, close the SS thermos with the lid and note the time.
-Note the temperature of water in the SS thermos at the end of 1, 6, 12, and 24 h respectively from the time the water in the inner container attain the temperature of 95 °C.
+Note the temperature of water in the SS thermos at the end of 1 h, 6 h, 12 h, and 24 h respectively from the time the water in the inner container attain the temperature of 95 °C.

 NOTE — In no case shall the SS thermos be disturbed or opened except for measuring the temperature as stated above.

-7.4.1.1 The SS thermos shall be taken as having passed the test if the temperatures measured at the end of 1, 6, 12, and 24 h are not less than those specified in Table 1 below.
+7.4.1.1 The SS thermos shall be taken as having passed the test if the temperatures measured at the end of 1 h, 6 h, 12 h, and 24 h are not less than those specified in Table 1 below:

 Table 1 Heat Retention Capability